LeCAD-PEG/SOLPS-GUI/doc/source/howto/catalyst/index.rst

 *in situ* library into B2.5 code, which would allos users to run simulation and perform analysis at the run time.

-Paravies *Catalyst* brings the following improvements to the SOLPS code suite:
+ParaView *Catalyst* brings the following improvements to the SOLPS code suite:

 #.
 A significant reduction of the time users need to perform simulation
    and analysis because both can be performed at the same time.